HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 It is now assumed that the Divergence Map of interest and the corresponding gene expression data set are joined.
 For this purpose the `MatchMap()` function implemented in the `myTAI` package can be used.
 See `?myTAI::MatchMap` for details.
 However, the `MatchMap()` function can only deal with identical gene ids present in the Phyo/Divergence-Maps and the corresponding gene expression set.
-For the D. melanogaster expression set the gene ids did not match with the gene ids in the corresponding fasta file.
-Therefore, we used the [biomaRt](http://www.bioconductor.org/packages/release/bioc/html/biomaRt.html) package to map gene ids from the fasta file to the corresponding gene expression data.

 ## Reading PhyloExpressionSets and DivergenceExpressionSets